nelsonje/nelsonje.github.io/_posts/2014-01-29-building-llvm.md

 ---
 layout: post
 title: Building LLVM on OSX
-description: Notes from how I've built LLVM to be most useful for me.
+description: Notes from how I've built LLVM to be most useful for me (and maybe for you, too).
 ---

 I've had a lot of headaches building LLVM from source to suit my purposes.
 It's fairly straightforward to download a source distribution and get *something* built, but I've had to refine how I build LLVM so that things are setup to be useful for my workflow.
 Namely, I need: